 The year was 1956, and the country Egypt.

 Each participant of that unlikely tripartite coalition had their own unique motive for the invasion, which became known as the Suez Crisis.

 Britain wished to guarantee her, “great imperial lifeline,” as the British Prime Minister, Anthony Eden, famously called the canal and to reassert her position of colonial dominance.

-And Israel wanted to avenge the perpetual Egyptian incursions into Gaza and to fight a war it knew it was coming.
+And Israel wanted to avenge the perpetual Egyptian incursions into Gaza and to fight a war it knew was coming.
 So, a pre-emptive strike under the most favorable conditions, and before Egypt, with her alarming flow of new Soviet arms, became too powerful gained favor in Tel Aviv.

 The invasion and its aftermath would trigger momentous geopolitical events that can still be seen today not only in the region but also in the U.S.’s relationship with Europe.
 For the Suez crisis solidified the new world order that had emerged after WWII.
 Until 1956, Britain and France still believed that their pre-war international clout had survived the war.
 The Suez Crisis and America’s response cleared some clouds in London and Paris.

 Now, you may be wondering how it all came to this.

 Well, to better understand the reasons behind the Suez Crisis, we must first understand the vital significance of the canal.
 And to do so, we must travel back to the middle of the 19th century.

 In 1869, after 10 years of construction, the Suez Canal opened.
 It had been commissioned by the Khedive, the Ottoman Viceroy of Egypt, and was administered by the Universal Company of the Suez Maritime Canal.
 Most of the company’s shares were owned by French and British private investors and the Egyptian government.
 A few years later, in 1875, the Egyptian government was forced to sell its shares of the company to Britain, largely because of financial troubles.